 Place the ramekin onto a baking tray and bring the tray into the oven.

 Bake for 9-12 minutes.
-The trick to creating a runny, lava center is to undercook the cake.
+The trick to creating a runny lava center is to undercook the cake.
 After 9 minutes, you should have a runny lava cake, after 10 minutes a molten lava cake, and after 12 minutes a gooey chocolate cake.
-In any case, you can eat the cake but for a lava center, you must take it off the oven when the center of the cake jiggle and the border are slightly set.
-Simply practice to learn how long you need to bake your lava cake to reach your favorite texture.
+In any case, you can eat the cake, but for a lava center, you must take it off the oven when the center of the cake jiggle and the border are slightly set.
+Practice to learn how long you need to bake your lava cake to reach your favorite texture.

 Cool 2-3 minutes in the ramekin before serving - note that the cake keeps baking slightly when it cools down as the ramekin is hot.
 That is why you must remove the lava cake from the oven when the center jiggles to enjoy a runny lava cake.